 Come visit the Ad Fontes Upper School and you will see the rarest of things: teenagers thinking and enjoying it.
 Considered to be one of the top private schools in Virginia, Ad Fontes has a special way of making education exciting and rewarding.
 As students move into the rhetorical phase of their education, the classroom shifts from simply accumulating knowledge to mastering the arts of careful argument, diligent reasoning, and skillful persuasion.

-In reading this, we do not want to discourage prospective students.
+In reading this, we do not want prospective students to be intimidated or discouraged.
 Our student body has wide range of gifts and abilities.
 Through the educational process, students mature intellectually and accomplish academic goals previously beyond their (or parent’s) expectation.
 You will find Ad Fontes to be serious in its studies, yet a relaxed, supportive and enjoyable place to learn and grow.

 Core Classical Curriculum – A Well Educated Person

 Ad Fontes offers a core classical liberal arts and sciences curriculum that develops a truly well educated person.
 Students engage in discussions of the great ideas through interacting with the Great Books and the best thinkers of history, and their teachers and classmates.
 AFA students are not taught to a test, but towards an ongoing maturity of thinking and effectively articulating their ideas in Math (advanced classes and Computer Programming), Science, Literature, History and Theology.
 Students study Latin from 4th grade through high school to strengthen language and thinking skills, as well as gain access to ancient texts.
 Classes are taught at honors level and above, yet through an interactive, engaging approach that requires student’s full participation.
 Students develop confidence and lifelong habits of hard work and preparation.

 The ideal of education is a good man speaking well.